Skip to content

 SSO / Unified IdentityCentralized authentication, session management, and integration with external providers (GitHub, Google, SAML)

-API KeysCreation, rotation, and scopes of API keys for programmatic integration with Vectora
+API KeysCreation, rotation, and scoping of API keys for programmatic integration with Vectora

 Typical Authentication Flow